Thertzlor/Revenant/wiki/Macros/_Cycle_Macro.md

 -- Finally, after reaching "c" for the third time it is reset back to "a" and completes another 3 cycles before resetting again. k.m6 = { type="cycle", "a","b","c", range={2,0,1}, limit=3, finish="reset" }

--- By putting a key macro into the finish option, this button will start acting as a "d" key after copmpleting its cycle 3 times.
+-- By putting a key macro into the finish option, this button will start acting as a "d" key after completing its cycle 3 times.
 -- Any type of macro can be used. k.m7 = { type="key", "a","b","c", type="cycle", limit=3, finish={"d"} }